How open is the asteroid-mass primordial black hole window?: Results

 For $\Delta=2$, the MF calculated in Ref.~\cite{Gow:2020cou} is close to symmetric, and all three MFs provide a very good fit \cite{Gow:2020cou}.
 Therefore the constraints for the extended MFs are very similar, with $f_{\rm PBH}=1$ being allowed for $6 \times 10^{17} \, {\rm g} \lesssim m_{\rm p} \lesssim 3 \times 10^{21} \, {\rm g}$.
-For $\Delta=5$, the MF calculated in Ref.~\cite{Gow:2020cou} is skewed towards large masses and the SLN MF provides a significantly better fit than the LN and GCC MFs.
-For the SLN MF $\fpbh=1$ is allowed for $2 \times 10^{18} \, {\rm g} \lesssim m_{\rm p} \lesssim 1 \times 10^{19} \, {\rm g}$.
-The LN and GCC MFs over (under) estimate the MF at low (high) masses, resulting in overly stringent evaporation (overly weak microlensing) constraints.
-The range of $\mpeak$ where $\fpbh=1$ is allowed is therefore wider and shifted to larger $\mpeak$ (compared to the better-fitting SLN MF).
+For $\Delta=5$, the MF calculated in Ref.~\cite{Gow:2020cou} is skewed towards large masses and the skew-lognormal MF provides a significantly better fit than the lognormal and generalised critical collapse MFs.
+For the skew-lognormal MF $\fpbh=1$ is allowed for $2 \times 10^{18} \, {\rm g} \lesssim m_{\rm p} \lesssim 1 \times 10^{19} \, {\rm g}$.
+The lognormal and generalised critical collapse MFs over (under) estimate the MF at low (high) masses, resulting in overly stringent evaporation (overly weak microlensing) constraints.
+The range of $\mpeak$ where $\fpbh=1$ is allowed is therefore wider and shifted to larger $\mpeak$ (compared to the better-fitting skew-lognormal MF).
 For $\Delta =5$ the strongest evaporation constraints come from Voyager 1, even though for a delta-function MF the INTEGRAL/SPI MeV gamma-ray constraint excludes $\fpbh=1$ at larger masses than the Voyager 1 constraint (see Fig.~\ref{fig: delta_func_constraints}).
 This is because for $\Delta=5$ the MF is sufficiently wide that it is non-negligible in the mass range $m \lesssim 10^{16}~\mathrm{g}$ where the Voyager 1 constraint is more stringent than the INTEGRAL/SPI MeV gamma-ray constraint, and for the Voyager 1 constraint the integral in Eq.~(\ref{eq: fPBH_constraint_Carr+_method}) is dominated by this mass range.
 This highlights that for a broad MF the tightest constraint (i.e.~the constraint that rules out $\fpbh=1$ at the largest peak mass) might not be the constraint which is tightest for a delta-function MF.

 For $\Delta \lesssim 2$, the difference between the evaporation constraints calculated using the time-evolved MF $\psinorm(m, t_0)$ and the initial MF $\psi(\mpbhinit, t_{\rm i})$ is no more than 10\%, for $\mpeak \gtrsim 10^{17} \, {\rm g}$.
 For $\Delta = 5$, the constraints obtained using $\psinorm(m, t_0)$ and $\psi(\mpbhinit, t_{\rm i})$ differ by no more than a factor of two at $\mpeak = 10^{17} \, {\rm g}$ and less than $\approx 20\%$ at peak masses where $\fpbh \sim 1$.
 For broader mass functions (or for MFs peaked at smaller masses~\cite{Mosbech:2022lfg}) the effect on the constraints on $f_{\rm PBH}$ would be larger.